Tamar Herzog: Career

+Herzog studied at the Lester B Pearson United World College of the Pacific before graduating in 1987 with a degree in law from Hebrew University of Jerusalem, followed by a Master of Arts from the Department of Spanish and Latin American Studies and a Diplôme d'Etudes Approfondies (Master of Advanced Studies) from the Ecole des Hautes Etudes en Sciences Sociales in Paris.

-Herzog, who practiced as a litigating attorney prior to pursuing her academic career, obtained her Ph.D. at the École des hautes études en sciences sociales in Paris and started her teaching career in Spain, first as a visitor at the Complutense University of Madrid (UCM) and then as an associate professor at the Autonomous University of Madrid (UAM).
-In 1996 she was invited as a member to the Institute for Advanced Study (IAS) in Princeton and, in 1997, she joined the faculty of the University of Chicago, Department of History, where she became professor of history in 2003.
+Herzog, who practiced as a litigating attorney prior to pursuing her academic career, obtained her Ph.D. at the École des Hautes Etudes en Sciences Sociales in Paris, and started her teaching career in Spain, first as a visitor at the Complutense University of Madrid (UCM) and then as an associate professor at the Autonomous University of Madrid (UAM).
+In 1996 she was invited as a member to the Institute for Advanced Study (IAS) at Princeton and, in 1997, she joined the faculty of the University of Chicago in the department of history, where she became professor of history in 2003.
 During her years in Chicago, Herzog spent a year as the Jean Monnet Fellow at the European University Institute in Florence, Italy.

 In 2005 she was appointed professor of history at Stanford University and, in 2013, after a sabbatical year as a Guggenheim fellow, she joined Harvard University as the Monroe Gutman Professor of Latin American Affairs, professor of Spanish and Portuguese history, Radcliffe Alumnae Professor, and became an affiliated faculty member at the Harvard Law School.

+In November 2022 Dr. Herzog has been awarded the Humboldt Research Award honoring lifelong achievement.

 Herzog is the co-director of the Columnaria, an international research network centered on the working of the Spanish monarchy and has worked in multiple international panels evaluating or advising on projects funded by the European Science Foundation, and national research agencies across the globe.